ZenulAbidin/pywallet/README.rst

     :alt: Code coverage

-ZPyWallet is a Python-based hierarchical deterministic (HD) wallet generator.
+ZPyWallet is a Python-based hierarchical deterministic (HD) wallet generator and transaction manager.
 HD wallets allow you to  generate a tree-like structure of cryptographic key pairs from a single seed phrase, providing a convenient way to manage multiple accounts or addresses securely.

+ZPyWallet can generate transactions quickly, because it defers transaction validity to the broadcasting stage.
+It can also coordinate the creation and broadcasting of transactions to different nodes, and can decode transactions as well.

 BIP32 (or HD for "hierarchical deterministic") wallets allow you to create child wallets which can only generate public keys and don't expose a